 Do you know that the birth of an operational excellence strategy took place in a manufacturing environment?
-During the revolutionary period, its objective was to meet regulatory requirements and to mitigate risks from catastrophic failures.
+During the revolutionary period, its objective was to meet regulatory requirements and mitigate risks from catastrophic failures.

 But users realized its broader application as a tool to improve manufacturing processes and practices.